 Clean your glass with a standard commercial liquid window glass cleaner, or if you prefer a more eco friendly clean, a mix of vinegar and water in a spray bottle.

-Safestyle is one of the UK’s newer window companies – others have been operating for much longer.
-The company offers more competitive prices than other UK brands, but companies such as Anglian and Everest offer a wider range of products and more energy efficient solutions.
+Safestyle is one of the UK’s newer window companies, and it is currently being run by Anglian after it went into administration in 2023.
+The company offers more competitive prices than many other UK brands, but companies such as Anglian and Everest offer a wider range of products and more energy efficient solutions.

 Double glazing units can have a life expectancy of up to 35 years, depending on the construction material, window quality and how well they’ve been maintained.
 Most providers supply a guarantee with their windows, which, on average, lasts for 10 years.
 Within this period, if the windows become faulty, it’s well worth having them replaced.